FStarLang/FStar/CONTRIBUTIONS.md

 # Open source

-F* is an open source project developed in the open using an inclusive collaboration model meant to attract contribututions from a broad and growing community covering companies, universities, and individuals.
+F* is an open source project developed in the open using an inclusive collaboration model meant to attract contributions from a broad and growing community, which includes various companies, universities, research institutes, and individuals.

 The code of F* is released under the permissive Apache v2.0 License and is developed at https://github.com/FStarLang/FStar